What should your municipality deliver?

 South Africans are fed up with municipalities failing to provide basic services.

+Understanding what basic services municipalities are responsible for can help us fight for our rights and for what local government must deliver on.
 Remember you have a constitutional right to many of the services provided by local government, as well as the right to accountability and transparency, wherever you live and regardless of how much you earn.
 It is also where money collected from rates and taxes goes.
-For example, do you know that government has to provide some free electricity, water and other services to people who earn less than a certain amount?
+For example, do you know that the government has to provide some free electricity, water and other services to people who earn less than a certain amount?
 Find out more here

 Reliable electricity